3raxton/spicetify-custom-apps-and-extensions/README.md

 1. [Install spicetify-cli using the instructions found here](https://spicetify.app/docs/getting-started)
 2. Click on the green `Code` button at the <b>top right</b> of this repo  and choose ```Download ZIP```
 3. Unzip the .zip file
+4. Open the v1 or v2 folder based on the criteria above
-4. Choose the app that you want and drag it out of the folder
+4. Choose the app that you want from either the v1 or v2 folder and drag it out of the folder
 5. Open the spicetify-cli CustomApps folder (paths can be found below)
 6. Drag the custom app into the CustomApps folder
 7. Open ```config.ini``` and add the name of the custom app to the ```custom_apps``` line separated by the ```|``` character